wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     (2) The change must be notified within 10 working days.

-    (3) If the general partners fail to comply with this section, each general partner commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (3) If the general partners fail to comply with this section, each general partner commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 59(3): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 60 General partners must send written consent of new general partner to Registrar